nathaniel-daniel/rpgmxp-project/README.md

 # rpgxp-project

-## rpgmxp-tool
+## rpgm-tool
-`rpgmxp-tool` is a CLI to read and write RPGMaker XP game files.
+`rpgm-tool` is a CLI to read and write RPGMaker XP and VX game files.
 This includes rgssad and rxdata files.
 Currently, it is NOT capable of byte-for-byte round-tripping game files, but repacked files work normally in games.
 This is due to differences in compression and the fact that this library does not dedupe game assets as much as it needs to.